GVSUProjectGrandPath/Budgeting-Bot/README.md

   - Check your `.env` setup
   - Restart your terminal, double-check your setup, and try again.
   - Add print statements to ensure:

+      a.
 All AI context (name, goal, income, expenses) is sent in a single message for compatibility and transparency.
+      b.
 Both backend and frontend print debug info (see browser console and backend terminal).

 ---

-✨ For Developers
+### For Developers

 + Backend is Python (FastAPI); frontend is React (Create React App).